GNOME/gnome-builder/CONTRIBUTING.md

 GNOME Builder is a new IDE focusing on the GNOME desktop environment.
 It is primarily written in C, but allows for plugins in C, C++, Python or Vala.
-Additional compiled languages can also be supported, with some work.
+Additional compiled languages can also be supported with some work.

-Remeber that the GNOME community is largely made up of part-time contributors that do this for fun.
+Remember that the GNOME community is largely made up of part-time contributors that do this for fun.
 Be respectful and assume the best of each other.

 ## Filing a bug

-Please file bugs for issues, enhancements, and features on [our Bugzilla](https://bugzilla.gnome.org/enter_bug.cgi?product=gnome-builder) bug tracker.
+Please file bugs for issues, enhancements and features on [our Bugzilla](https://bugzilla.gnome.org/enter_bug.cgi?product=gnome-builder) bug tracker.